 Description of the objective

-The Canada Border Services Agency (CBSA) is proposing to create new regulations to govern the collection of information on all persons leaving Canada in support of proposed amendments to the Customs Act and the ongoing implementation of the Entry/Exit initiative.
+As part of the ongoing implementation of the Entry/Exit initiative, the Canada Border Services Agency (CBSA) is proposing to create new regulations to govern the collection of information on all persons leaving Canada.
+These will take the form of proposed amendments to the Customs Act.
 The collection of reliable exit information on all persons leaving Canada is necessary to further improve border management and support public policy priorities across the Government of Canada, including enhanced law enforcement, national security and program integrity.

 Enabling Act: Customs Act (pending passage through Parliament of the amended legislation and the receipt of Royal Assent of Bill C-21 An Act to amend the Customs Act)

 There may be business impacts.
 The "One-for-One" Rule and/or the Small Business Lens may apply.

 Public consultations with impacted stakeholders regarding the implementation of the Entry/Exit initiative have been ongoing since the announcement of the Beyond the Border Action Plan.

 Following Royal Assent of Bill C-21, all interested parties will be provided the opportunity to participate in the regulatory development process following the pre-publication of the regulations in Part I of the Canada Gazette and by announcement on the Consulting with Canadians website.